Winning the Consuming vs Creating Battle

 With my action list, I know exactly what I need to accomplish that day.
 Now it’s just a matter of doing it.
-Personally, I adapt the Pomodoro Technique to my list.
+Personally, I adopt the Pomodoro Technique on my list.
 Developed as a time management technique, you split up each task into 25 minute increments and then set a kitchen timer to ring at the end of that time slot.
-Every 25 minutes, you take a 5 minute break.
+Every 25 minutes, you take a 5-minute break.
 Every four “pomodoros”, you take a longer break )15-20 minutes.

 With those actions, I only focus on that for the time frame.
 So I only work on a blog post or only work on creating that series page.
 The focus must be tight on it or I’ll find myself surfing the web again without even realizing it.
 The worst part comes when I try to justify clicking around on Digg as research for creating that page.
 Focus on the action required at hand.